GilbotCoding/odin-recipes/README.md

+First Odin Project.

-This is the first "The-Odin-Project" git-project
+This is a simple webpage made during the foundation courses of the odin project.

+Clicking a recipe will open the corresponding page which lists the instructions and ingredients needed.